LennartFr/Blockchain-at-Galvanize/README.md

        Alvin Cho Architect for Watson Fintech Hub.
 6:40: Lennart: Introduction of the lab (Developer Journey).
 6:45: Coding starts.
-8:00: Coding ends.Q/A with Tom and the IBM team.
+8:00: Coding ends.
-      Algorithmics Q/A
+      Where do we go from here?
 8:30: Event ends
 ~~~